npflueger/npflueger.github.io/_teaching/250-25spring.md

 An introduction to the theory of rational integers; divisibility, the unique factorization theorem; congruences, quadratic residues.
 Selections from the following topics: cryptology; Diophantine equations; asymptotic prime number estimates; continued fractions; algebraic integers.

-More information about this course will be posted here soon.

 ### Help hours

 {% include helphours.md %}